 Phalangeal fractures of the finger are typically due to direct blows to the hand.
-Most phalangeal fractures are treated non-operatively with splinting, but more serious and unstable fractures may require surgical treatment to prevent stiffness, malunion and decreased function.
+Most phalangeal fractures are treated with a splint, but unstable fractures may require surgical treatment to prevent complications such as stiffness and malunion.
 Phalangeal fractures may be seen with other more serious injuries such as laceration of the nail bed or disruption of the flexor tendon.
 In those instances, treatment is directed more to the soft tissue injury.

 Structure and function

 The phalanges form the fingers and thumb of the hand.
 The thumb has 2 phalanges (proximal and distal) and the other digits have 3 (proximal, middle and distal) for a total of 14.

 Each phalanx is comprised of a base, proximally, and a head, distally, with the shaft between them.
 The articulation of the proximal and middle phalanges forms the proximal interphalangeal joint (PIP); and the articulation of the middle and distal phalanges forms the interphalangeal joint (DIP).
 These are hinge joints, capable of flexion and extension.
 The ulnar and radial collateral ligaments along with the joint capsule are the primary stabilizers.
 The volar plate, a band of fibrocartilaginous tissue, prevents hyperextension.
 The flexor and extensor tendons attach to bone at their insertion sites, and bone injuries there (typically avulsions) and lead to functional failure of the affected flexor or extensor tendon.

 Patients typically present with pain and swelling with a history of a blow or crush to the injured digit.
 Ecchymoses may be present.

 Distal phalanx fractures are usually caused by a direct blow or crush, which can also cause nail bed injuries (seen as a hematoma beneath the nail).

 Tuft fractures are fractures of the cancellous bone at the distal tip.
 The integrity of the flexor and extensor tendons should be assessed with any injury to the distal phalanx.
 Nailbed injuries (that require repair) commonly accompany tuft fractures, as do subungual hematomas (that may need to be drained).

 The middle phalanx is more susceptible to a direct blow to the dorsal side.
 The middle phalanx is injured with an axial force, perpendicular to the shaft.